radicle-dev/radicle-upstream/proxy/README.md

 ### Run

-To start up the binary you can run: `cargo run -- --registry=emulator`.
+To start up the binary you can run: `cargo run`.
 After that the API is served on `http://127.0.0.1:8080/docs`.